 “She is a pretty face,” snorted Gromov.
 “The craziest imbecile under my command.”

 “Your attitude has gotten even worse," frowned Andrey.
-"You can't treat a beautiful lady like this, Sava.”
+"You can't treat a beautiful lady like this.”

 Akane blushed and pointed at the red number under the left shoulder.

-“He can’t forgive me I died in the action.
-We got into a rough ordeal and I didn’t follow his orders.
+“He can’t forgive me that I died in action.
+We got into a rough ordeal in which I didn’t follow his orders.
 Not that I remember anything. ”

 “Killed in action, huh?”

-Sergeant showed the red digit on his own uniform.
+The sergeant showed the red digit on his uniform.
 “All my three under Sava as a wing commander.
 I don’t blame him, though.
-It was doing of that idiot Steiner.
-This glory-seeking moron thinks the more we die the better soldiers we are.
+The idiot Steiner had done this to us.
+That glory-seeking moron thinks the more we die, the better soldiers we are.
 After the third one, I could not take it anymore.
 Sava helped me to transfer here, to Academy.
-Safe place, if you ask me. “
+A safe place, if you ask me. “

 “Was it bad?” asked Akane.

 “Absolutely.
 With each death, it has become worse.
 Not remembering names, friends, had a problem with proper reasoning.
 I couldn’t even recognize my old mother.
 They needed to introduce me to her, for God’s sake.”

 “Oh, spare us, Andrey,” interjected Gromov.
 “You left home when you were thirteen if I recall correctly.
 No wonder you didn’t recognize her. ”